-- Students identify, define, and relate knowledge of the research methods and theories that pertain to the field of Classical Studies and can bring that knowledge to the classroom in pedagogically-sound ways - 2.
-Students identify and define expert knowledge of Greek and Roman languages, literatures, and cultures.
+- Students synthesize knowledge of the research methods and theories that pertain to the field of Classical Studies and apply that knowledge to the classroom in pedagogically sound ways. - Students identify and define expert knowledge of Greek and Roman languages, literatures, and cultures.